tinacms/tina.io/content/docs/forestry/migrate.md

 With that set, you should be able to push your config to Git and start editing on production at `<your-site-url>/admin`!

 > Tip: If you have Netlify or Vercel previews set up, you can even edit on `<your-preview-url>/admin`.

+At this point, you'll be able to edit one of your site's files in production.
+Next we'll guide you through setting up some other Forestry-supported features like media, data files,